DmitriLyalikov/pico-bridge/README.md

 #### Extensible
 * Interface State Machines can be dynamically loaded and unloaded, depending on the application requirements.
 * Multiple transport layers are all supported depending on host, (USB Serial, UART/SPI, Standalone SPI)
+* Greatly simplifies device peripheral designs, as all interfaces can be managed through a single port.
+Removes the need for separate board headers for each interface.

 #### Robust, Performant, and Low-Power
 * A purely Rust application, static analysis at compile time guarantees memory safety and thread safe code.